Felix-Barosio/Dairy_business/README.md

 ## Description

-The project is called .
+The project is called Yellostone Dairy Farm.

+The project provides a farmer a platform where they can calculate milk produced in his farm.
+It gives them plaform where they can know how much income they can get on daily, weekly and yearly.

 ## Github Pages Link